 Looser clothes uplift the spirit; looser pants boost your confidence.

-Obesity is a horrible place to be — believe me, I know first hand; I’m a podium placing yo yo dieter of sorts.
+Being fat sucks and obesity is a horrible place to be — believe me, I know first hand; I’m a podium placing yo yo dieter of sorts.

 There is no shame in admitting your faults, but there is shame in making fanciful, trendy excuses for your lack of personal responsibility.

 The amount of respect people will have for you in transforming your body will be something to marvel!